marcus-k/Random-NWNs/README.md

 `pip install randomnwn`

-## Development

-For convenience, one can use the `environment.yml` file with Anaconda to create a new virtual environment with all the required dependencies.
+An Anaconda environment file is also provided to create a new virtual environment with the minimum required dependencies required to run the package.

 `conda env create -n randomnwn -f environment.yml`

-This will create a new environment named `randomnwn`.
-To activate the environment, use:
+Be sure you activate the environment before using the package!

 `conda activate randomnwn`

-Then, to install the package, use pip.
-One can install the package in the usual way above, or install it in editable mode to allow for local development.
-Navigate to the base folder and run:
+## Development

+One can use the `dev-environment.yml` file with Anaconda to create a new virtual environment with all the required dependencies for development.

+`conda env create -n randomnwn -f dev-environment.yml`

-`pip install -e .`
+This will also install the randomnwn package in editable mode (i.e. as if running `pip install -e .` in the base folder).

 # Usage